-Step inside one of Britain’s most significant Cold War airbases during National Cold War Heritage Week at RAF Upper Heyford Heritage Centre.
-Explore the Heritage Centre and historic airbase to uncover its story, from the first airmen in 1913, through two World Wars, to its pivotal role as a US Air Force hub during the Cold War.
+Step inside one of Britain’s most significant Cold War airbases during National Cold War Heritage Week and explore the story of RAF Upper Heyford, from its early beginnings through to its role as Europe’s largest NATO Cold War tactical fighter base.

 As part of National Cold War Heritage Week, on 24 May at 2:00pm following the morning Airbase Tour, David Tuch will give a special talk on his debut book, The Wireless Operator: The Untold Story of the British Sailor Who Invented the Modern Drug Trade.
 The book chronicles the life of Harold Derber, a British Merchant Navy veteran who collaborated with Fidel Castro on the Cuban refugee movement and later became the largest marijuana trafficker in American history, exploiting the Cuban–Colombian guns-for-drugs trade.
 One US intelligence document even speculated he was the KGB station chief for Miami.
 It’s a compelling, little-known Cold War story.